studentkittens/lncs-pandoc/paper.md

 # Introduction

 The demand on data access is growing day by day.
-Today a lot of user have multiple devices like a pc,  a laptop, a tablet pc or a smart phone.
-It is also a comfortable way to synchronize e.g. photos with friends or sensible documents with co--workers.
+Today a lot of users have multiple devices like a pc, a laptop, a tablet pc or a smart phone.
+Usually synchronisation with cloud storage services is preformed to keep data up to date on all devices.
+Cloud services are also a comfortable way to share e.g. photos with friends or sensible documents with co-workers.

 To keep all important files (e.g. documents, photos) in sync, a synchronisation tool is needed.
 Cloud storage services are also often used as backup location for private or commercial data.
 As devices are not inevitably connected directly with each other, a cloud storage service is used as a intermediary.
-Widely used cloud storage service providers are Dropbox, Box.com, Google Drive, Apple iCloud and Microsoft OneDrive @storageproviders.
+Widely used cloud storage service providers are Dropbox, Box.com, Google Drive, Apple iCloud and Microsoft OneDrive, see @storageproviders.

-There are known issues with cloud storage services which may cause data loss
+But there are known issues with cloud storage services which may cause data loss
 @dbsync or unauthorized access @dbpass to private data.
-Your data also might be unaccessible when a provider gets taken down by the FBI because of piracy allegations @piracy.
+Data also might be unaccessible when a provider gets taken down by the FBI because of piracy allegations, see @piracy.
 Another point is that the user doesn't know if his private or commercial data gets encrypted properly.
 Also there might be a privacy issues because of PRISM @prism.
-Usually there is always the problem with most of the cloud storage services provides that used tools and methods are not transparent.
+In general, there is the problem with most of the cloud storage services providers, that used tools and methods are not transparent at all.

-To keep data nevertheless accessible and secure backups and the use of encryption is advisable.
-When backing up data, one should always bear in mind that hardware is also very error prone @ramhdd, @bitrot.
+To keep data nevertheless accessible and secure the use of backups and encryption is advisable.
+When backing up data, one should always bear in mind that hardware is also very error prone, see @ramhdd or @bitrot.

-To sum up, just doing a backup is not enough to keep data safe and secured.
-It is also necessary to check the data's integrity (checking if data is unchanged/valid).
-Therefor a backup and restore strategy (validating the integrity of data) is needed.
+Just to sum up, doing a backup is not enough to keep data safe and secured.
+It is also necessary to check the data's integrity (checking if data is unchanged or valid).
+Therefore a backup and restore strategy to validate the integrity of data, is needed.

 There are numerous ways check or ensure data integrity.
-One possibility would be to use filesystems like `ZFS` or `BTRFS` which by itself ensure that your data doesn't get corrupted.
-These filesystems have the ability to detect and avoid avoid data corruption @dataintegrity.
-Another possibility to identify data corruption is by checksumming @checksum the data.
+One possibility would be to use filesystems like `ZFS` or `BTRFS` which by itself ensure that data doesn't get corrupted.
+These filesystems have the ability to detect and avoid data corruption, see @dataintegrity.
+Another possibility to identify data corruption is by checksumming the data, see @checksumming.

 To keep the data secured and avoid unauthorized access encryption a proven standard encryption should be used @cryptography.